zowe/docs-site/docs/extend/extend-cli/cli-installing-sample-plugin.md

 Before you begin, [set up](cli-setting-up.md) your local environment to install a plug-in.

 ## Overview
-This tutorial covers installing and running this bundled Zowe&trade; CLI plugin as-is (without modification), which will display your current directory contents.
+This tutorial covers installing and running this bundled Zowe&trade; CLI plugin as-is (without modification), which displays your current directory contents.

 The plug-in adds a command to the CLI that lists the contents of a directory on your computer.